kr-ai-dev-association/aidev-ide/README.md

 - **Stronger Error Monitoring**: Expanded detection for npm errors (e.g., "Missing script:"), "Exit status X", and "Process exited (code X)", auto-forwarded to chat and LLM for fixes
 - **Smarter Node Context**: For Node.js projects, `package.json` is always included first in the prompt; Node frontend projects search only `package.json` and `src/**` and exclude `node_modules/`.
 Searched file list is logged to the debug console
 - **CWD Handling**: The effective working directory for command execution prefers `aidevIde.projectRoot` (if set), otherwise uses the workspace root; the chosen CWD is logged with each run
+- **Chat Send Queue & Pending UI**:
+  - New pending send queue buffers user questions while AI is responding and auto-sends them in order once the current response finishes
+  - A bottom queue bar shows pending questions with individual cancel (×); layout auto-adjusts to avoid overlap
+  - New questions typed during an in-flight call are still displayed immediately in the chat for context
+- **Error-first Orchestration**:
+  - File/terminal errors automatically generate a short remediation prompt sent with priority
+  - Any in-flight AI call is silently aborted to prioritize error fixes; delete ENOENT no longer blocks the queue
+- **Clickable File List in Execution Queue**:
+  - The "🧩 Execution Queue Enqueued" section now lists all created/modified/deleted files
+  - Created/modified files are rendered as clickable absolute paths; clicking opens the file in the editor
+- **Full Prompt Logging & Timing**:
+  - Start/finish banners with timestamps wrap LLM calls
+  - Full system prompt and user parts printed to logs to diagnose latency (context logs aren’t sent to the model)
+- **Long-running Dev Command Handling**:
+  - `npm run dev`, `vite`, etc. treated as long-running and routed via the daemon, not misclassified as failures
+  - Removed programmatic npm script pre-validation; the LLM decides script existence/alternatives

 ### 🔐 License Protection System
 - **Banya License Verification**: